tom-schisler/js-text-truncation/README.md

 The Simple Method truncates the text to an exact character length, then adds the ellipsis to the end of it.
 The Advanced Method truncates the text to the end of the next word after that exact character length, then adds a space and the ellipsis to the end of it.

-This script was original written by <a href="https://github.com/abrad45/" target="blank">abrad45</a>.
+This script was originally written by <a href="https://github.com/abrad45/" target="blank">abrad45</a>.

 ###<a href="http://codepen.io/tschisler/full/qbMaeo" target="_blank">CodePen Demo</a>###